-About Memorare Knight of Columbus
+About Memorare Knights of Columbus

 In 1951 Mortimer V.Warner, newly settled in the fast growing section of Nassau County saw the need for a new council.
 His foresight was confirmed when a discussion with District Deputy Salvatore Napolitano led to the formation of an organizing committee.
 With Mort as chairman and Edward McGrath as temporary financial secretary the required minimum of 100 candidates was quickly assembled.
 Most of the candidates were from St. William the Abbott parish.